MIT MyLife Services

 • Stress Reduction: Assessment of stress level and techniques/tips for managing stress.

-• Short-term Counseling: Face-to-face, phone, or video sessions to help address emotional issues, and problems with alcohol or drugs for yourself or someone you care about.
+• Short-term Counseling: Face-to-face, phone, or video sessions to help address emotional issues, or problems with alcohol or drugs for yourself or someone you care about.

 • Grief Counseling: Supportive counseling and consultation for individuals and families who have experienced a loss.